Winnie the Pooh: Blood and Honey

 Now, this is where the film goes from bad to shit-awful.

 5 young ladies turn up at a house (presumably somewhere on the edge of the woods), to try take Maria’s mind off the fact that she has a stalker.
 A big old house in the forest wouldn’t be my first choice of getaway if I were Maria - maybe Center Parcs would’ve been safer (albeit pricier).
-Anyway, I only remember Maria’s name becuase it’s uncannily close to ‘Mary’, and also the actor’s real name.
+Anyway, I only remember Maria’s name because it’s uncannily close to ‘Mary’, and also the actor’s real name.
 And from here, it’s a bit of a blank void.
 I don’t just mean in my memory, but in the movie itself.
 The girls are so unexciting and unlikeable that I didn’t give a shit about them.
 I think this isn’t helped by the fact that they all look the same.
 All except for ‘Lara’ - played by a plastic OnlyFans creator who looks like some kind of Michael Jackson lovechild, and with the acting ability you’d expect from that.
 She poses in her pink-lit room, doing really bad Air Guitar (for some reason), then goes and soaks in the hot-tub … alone.
 While the others chat inanely in the living room, doling out boring exposition.
-I’m fairly sure if it’s a ‘Getaway With The Girl's’ then they’d all be in the jacuzzi together, drowning in prosecco.
+I’m fairly sure if it’s a ‘Getaway With The Girls’ then they’d all be in the jacuzzi together, drowning in prosecco.

 After that, it’s just a procession of badly-lit gory deaths, with limited levels of gore.
 No logic, no narrative, and no real ending.
 The finale in particular, it appears Rhys & Scott were so thrilled to have been given extra funding to set fire to a LandRover, they seemed to focus mostly on that.
 Even giving the vehicle a Truffaut-esque closing shot ...